Ch3rry-Pi3-AI/LLMOps-Digital-Twin__Terraform/README.md

-Here is a clean, polished, **professional-style** branch README that matches the tone, structure, and polish of your previous branch readmes — no horizontal lines, no clutter, and fully consistent with your established documentation style.

----

 # 🚀 Deploy Development Environment

 This branch introduces automated deployment for the **development environment** of the Digital Twin project.
 The goal is to enable a complete, reproducible deployment flow using Terraform and platform-specific scripts, ensuring the entire stack can be deployed with a single command.